jtgrenz/Bootstrapify/README.md

 Once that is completed, you will need to run the command above once more and follow the remaining prompts as they popup.
 If you run into any issues, ping Jon Grenning on slack or google hangouts

+## Apps and Tools Installed under CLI Mode

+Via Homebrew.sh:
+   - node
+   - tree
+   - git
+   - rbenv
+   - ruby-build
+   - bash
+   - zsh

+Via  NPM-install.sh:
+  - grunt-cli
+  - gulp

+Via General.sh:

+Ruby version 2.2.1 (via rbenv's ruby-build)

+## Apps and Tools Installed under FULL Mode

+The same as CLI with the following additions via homebrew-cask.sh:

+    - sublime-text
+    - slack
+    - github
+    - alfred
+    - google-chrome
+    - firefox
+    - textexpander
+    - recordit
+    - sococo

+## Recomended apps not included in either install

+### Total Terminal
+Having quick access to the terminal application is very convenient.
+To set terminal to slide down from the top of any screen via a hot key, install Total Terminal for free at http://totalterminal.binaryage.com/

+### Solarized Color Scheme
+The default black on white for the terminal can make your eyes want to bleed.
+Check out the popular Solarized theme for terminal (and other text editors) here http://ethanschoonover.com/solarized

+### Alfred and the Alfred Powerpack
+Alfred makes life easier and the powerpack lets you automate common tasks via a workflow.
+Grab the powerpack here http://www.alfredapp.com/powerpack/ and checkout the themesupport alfred workflows here https://github.com/Shopify/themes-alfred-workflows